LISTINGS, How to Get the Discounts, and FAQs about HER Helmet Thursdays

 (The blue or “bold” black text below are all links–click them for more info.)

 - How did The HER Helmet Thursdays Project get started?
 Monterey County Weekly asked that question too.
 And they invited Mari to write “Wheel the Earth” to tell the story.
-The Weekly also teamed up with eleven local bike shops to celebrate the 5th Anniversary of the project in 2014.
+(And the Weekly also teamed up with eleven local bike shops to celebrate the 5th Anniversary of the project in 2014.)

 - It sounds like a bike safety project for females!
 It isn’t, but it makes sense that it may first be perceived that way.
 The discounts are for all people regardless of gender.
 Listen to a 2-minute audio from KUSP, or read the transcript, “What’s up with the bike helmet buzz?”

 - Does CA law require wearing a helmet?
 Only if you are under age 18, per VC section 21212.
-See California bike laws and skills/safety tips in the Tips for Bicycling Monterey County guide, and Bicycling Monterey posts such as this and this.)
+(For more about helmets, see “Riding skills, safety, Clifornia bike laws“ in the Tips for Bicycling Monterey County guide, and Bicycling Monterey posts such as this and this.)

 - Then why the helmet in HER Helmet Thursdays?
 A helmet avoids the need for a plastic card, coupon, punch card, etc. It was simply chosen as the evidence of bicycling, because it is a common accessory.
 See “It’s not about wearing a helmet.”